anhquan99/markdown/Dot Net/LINQ.md

 - #### `into`
 	- Used to create temporary identifier to store the results of a `group`, `join` or `select` into a new identifier.
 -  `let`
-	- In query expression, it is sometimes useful to sotre the result of a sub-expresison in order to use it in subsequent clauses.
+	- In query expression, it is sometimes useful to store the result of a sub-expresison in order to use it in subsequent clauses.
 You can do this by using `let` clause
   ``````c#
   var query = from  sentence in strings
 			  let words = sentence.Split(' ')